Dr. Veronika Williams

-She has successfully supervised several MSc and PhD students and currently supervises four PhD students and is currently accepting students for research supervision in her areas of interest (both methods and topic area).
+She has successfully supervised several MSc and PhD students and currently supervises PhD students and MSc/ MA students.
+She is accepting students for research supervision in her areas of interest (both methods and topic area).

 Atherton, H.; Fleming,J.; Williams, V. and Powell, J. 2019 Online patient feedback: a cross sectional survey of the attitudes and experiences of UK healthcare professionals.
 Journal of Health Services Research and Policy https://doi.org/10.1177/1355819619844540